 Could Sushi Kyotatsu be the best airport sushi restaurant in the world?
 Could it be the best airport restaurant in the world?

-I would like to think so.
-I think Anthony Bourdain was right.
-Sushi Kyotatsu is the best, damn, airport meal, ever.
+I want to think so.
+Anthony Bourdain was right.
+Sushi Kyotatsu is the best, damn, airport meal ever.

-If you have a layover at Narita Airport, and you love great sushi or great food in general, then you must stop by Sushi Kyotatsu.
+If you have a layover at Narita Airport and love great sushi or food in general, you must stop by Sushi Kyotatsu.

 Pros